UniversalDependencies/docs/_u-dep/cop.md

 nsubj(dancer-6, Ivan-3)
 ~~~

 Additionally, ccomp is used with copulas.
-The structure in these cases is different.
+Only in this case, the structure is different, and we take the form of *be* as a head:

 ~~~ sdparse
 The important thing is to keep calm .